dinanathsj29/javascript-beginners-tutorial/README.md

 paraText.innerHTML = '<strong>This Paragraphic text inserted dynamically through innerHTML method.</strong>';
 ```

-With JavaScript we can do many cool and dynamic pieces of stuff (Image Gallery, Games, Forms) but for that one should be familiar with core essentials / building blocks of JavaScript programming language like Variables, Functions, Operators, Loops, Conditional Statements, Array, Objects, Events, DOM (Document Object Model) etc. which will cover in coming lessons.
+With JavaScript, we can do many cool and dynamic pieces of stuff (Image Gallery, Games, Forms) but for that one should be familiar with core essentials/building blocks of JavaScript programming language like Variables, Functions, Operators, Loops, Conditional Statements, Array, Objects, Events, DOM (Document Object Model), etc. which will cover in coming lessons.

 Section 05.
 Variables
 =====================